 - Tenon: provides an API that allows developers to integrate a wide range of reliable accessibility tests into their development workflow.

 - Opquast Reporting (in French).
 Website quality and accessibility assessment tool.
-It includes features to evaluate manually and automatically, to export audit reports in various format, to create tasks from bugs found during the evaluation.
+It includes features to evaluate manually and automatically, to export audit reports in various formats, to create tasks from bugs found during the evaluation.

 - Tanaguru.
 An open source (AGPL license) website assessment tool, with a focus on accessibility.